Skip to Content

 We can still be thoughtful and cheer our loved ones up via text, it just requires a little thought about tone and making what you say appropriate.

-If you want to read more similar content, be sure to check out:
+If you want to read more comforting content, be sure to check out: